Now Do The Same Analysis For The Other Two Standards

 2. Scope and Applicability:

 The scope of Standard A encompasses [Define the specific areas or industries the standard addresses.
-Examples: "financial transactions," "supply chain management," "energy consumption monitoring," "e-learning platforms"].
+Even so, examples: "financial transactions," "supply chain management," "energy consumption monitoring," "e-learning platforms"].
 It is particularly applicable in scenarios where [Describe the ideal conditions or situations for using the standard.
-Examples: "high data volumes are involved," "security is paramount," "interoperability with legacy systems is required," "regulatory compliance is mandatory"].
+Examples: "high data volumes are involved," "security is key," "interoperability with legacy systems is required," "regulatory compliance is mandatory"].

 3. Key Components and Features: